MartinThoma/MartinThoma.github.io/content/2020-05-10-file-encryption.md

 Alice catched a virus!
 No, not COVID-19, but one on her computer.
 Bob now has remote access to her machine.

-**Asessment**: In this case, I would say all hope is lost.
+**Assessment**: In this case, I would say all hope is lost.
 The attacker can install a keylogger and will get the result he wants.
 Or a crypto trojan which prevents Alice from using her computer.
 Encrypting a single file might help if Alice doesn't access that file while the attacker has control.
 FDE would not